Checkmate: Etymology

-In modern Persian, the word mate depicts a person who is frozen, open-mouthed, staring, confused and unresponsive.
-The words "stupefied" or "stunned" bear close correlation.
+In modern Persian, the word mate depicts a frozen, open-mouthed, staring, confused, and unresponsive person—the words "stupefied" or "stunned" bear close correlation.
 So a possible alternative would be to interpret mate as "unable to respond".
 A king being in mate (shah-mat) then means a king is unable to respond, which would correspond to there being no response that a player's king can make to the opponent's final move.
-This interpretation is much closer to the original intent of the game being not to kill a king but to leave him with no viable response other than surrender, which better matches the origin story detailed in the Shahnameh.
+This interpretation is much closer to the original intent of the game: not to kill a king but to leave him with no viable response other than surrender, which better matches the origin story detailed in the Shahnameh.

 In modern parlance, the term checkmate is a metaphor for an irrefutable and strategic victory.